swiftlang/swift-evolution/proposals/NNNN-deployment-target-conditional-compilation.md

 version -> version '.' decimal-digits
 ```

-A trailing comma is permitted.
-The required wildcard may appear only once and
+The wildcard is required, may appear only once, and must be the last argument.
-must be last. `deploymentTargetAtLeast(*)` is valid and always evaluates to
+`deploymentTargetAtLeast(*)` is valid and always evaluates to `true`.
-`true`.

 As with other conditional compilation predicates, the condition can be combined
 with `!`, `&&`, `||`, and parentheses: